top of page

 The noun 'evidence' has its etymological roots in Latin.
 It can be traced back to the Latin word 'evidentia,' which is derived from the verb 'evidere.'
 'Evidere' combines 'e,' meaning 'out,' and 'videre,' meaning 'to see.'
 Thus, 'evidence' originally meant 'that which is seen or observed.'
 In its early usage, it referred to information or facts that were visually or clearly apparent and could be readily perceived.
 Over time, as Latin evolved into various languages, including Old French and Middle English, 'evidence' took on a broader meaning, encompassing facts, information, or materials that support or demonstrate the truth or existence of something.
 The term 'evidence' reflects its historical connection to the idea of something that is visibly or clearly seen, and it continues to signify the means by which the veracity or reality of a matter is established.

-Find the meaning of evidence
+Quiz: Find the meaning of the noun evidence:

 Try Again!